-Sarah L. Alvarado Diaz is a fourth-year doctoral student in the Mary Lou Fulton Teachers’ College, Learning, Literacies and Technologies doctoral program at Arizona State University.
-Sarah has been awarded a fellowship from the Office of Special Education Programs titled, Evidence-Based interventions in High-Need Schools: An Interdisciplinary Program to Prepare Special Education Faculty, where she worked alongside Dr. Alfredo J. Artiles, with a focus on the intersections of disability, language, and second-language learning.
+Sarah L. Alvarado Diaz completed her doctoral degree through Mary Lou Fulton Teachers’ College, Learning, Literacies and Technologies Ph.D. program at Arizona State University.
+As a student, Sarah was awarded a fellowship from the Office of Special Education Programs titled, Evidence-Based interventions in High-Need Schools: An Interdisciplinary Program to Prepare Special Education Faculty, where she worked alongside Dr. Alfredo J. Artiles, with a focus on the intersections of disability, language, and second-language learning.
 Sarah is currently working with an ASU research team investigating the impact of a curriculum which integrates theater arts into learning for young dual language learners within inclusive settings and all dis/ability types.